Barry Everitt (scientist)

-Barry John Everitt FRS, FMedSci, ScD, was Master of Downing College, Cambridge and is Professor of Behavioural Neuroscience and director of research at the University of Cambridge.
-Since 2013 he is Provost of the Gates Cambridge Trust at Cambridge University.
+Barry John Everitt (born 19 February 1946) is a British neuroscientist and academic.
+He was Master of Downing College, Cambridge (2003–2013), and Professor of Behavioural Neuroscience at the University of Cambridge (1997–2013).
+He is now emeritus professor.
+From 2013 to 2022, he was provost of the Gates Cambridge Trust at Cambridge University.

-Education
+Early life and education

-Everitt graduated in zoology and psychology at the University of Hull and received his PhD degree from the University of Birmingham on behavioural neuroendocrinology.
+Everitt was born on 19 February 1946.
+He graduated in zoology and psychology at the University of Hull and received his PhD degree from the University of Birmingham on behavioural neuroendocrinology.
 He undertook post-doctoral research at Birmingham and then at the Karolinska Institute in Stockholm, with the neuroanatomists Tomas Hökfelt and Kjell Fuxe.

 Research

-Everitt's research has spanned many aspects of brain function, from neuroanatomy to neuroendocrinology and behavioural neuroscience.
-He is an acknowledged international authority on the neural systems underlying learning, memory and motivation especially in relation to drug addiction and in the top 1% most cited researchers in behavioural neuroscience.